7 min read

 "Excellent."

 "My Rose.
-Your face is too damaged.
-Does it still hurt badly?
+Your face has suffered so.
+Are you still in much pain?
 Are you all right?"

 "Yes."